 Similar to adults and clothing sizes, babies come in a variety and shapes and sizes, and varying heights and weights.
 And baby clothing sizes, similar to adults may differ from brand to brand and region to region.

-When buying baby clothes online, always look for a size chart.
+When buying baby clothing online, always look for a size chart.
 Good brands of baby clothes will over more than just an approximate age, they should also provide an approx weight and height measurements to help guide you through your baby's growth spurt and buying newborn baby clothes online.
 Let's face it, getting to the shops with a newborn is not always easy, and you definitely don't "try on" the newborn clothes when your there!

 Another thing to be aware of is global sizes.
 Many American Brands or European Brands are sold in Australia and do not necessarily confirm to the sizes we see and know in our large department stores.

 When babies grow, you'll often hear parents size they are going into size "xyz".
 But if the truth is told, a normal baby wardrobe consists if a mix of sizes.
 It can be a little frustrating when all you want to do is clear out all the size 000 | 0-3 months and replace with a bunch of new size 00 | 3-6 months, however some of the size 000 still fit and some of the size 00 are too big.
 Don't fret too much about what the tag says, stick with what fits best and if comfortable for your baby girl or baby boy.

 Sizes Guide for Buying Baby Clothing in Australia

 This one is the smallest in the market and is typically used by premature babies.
 In general, they’re for babies who are less than 45 cm long and 2 kg heavy.

 Size 0000 | Newborn